hylo-lang/specification/spec.md

       '=' expr
     ```

-1. If the declaration contains two identifiers, the first is used as an argument label and the second is used as a parameter name.
-Otherwise, the same identifier is used as both an argument label and as a parameter name.
+2. If a parameter declaration contains two identifiers, the first is used as the argument label and the second is used as the parameter name.
+Otherwise, the same identifier is used as both the argument label and as the parameter name.
 If the declaration contains a wildcard followed by an identifier, it defines a positional parameter.
-The identifier is used as a parameter name.
+The identifier is used as the parameter name.

-2. Parameter declarations define the passing convention of the arguments to the declared parameters in a function call:
+3. Parameter declarations define the passing convention of the arguments to the declared parameters in a function call:

     1. A parameter declared without any explicit convention is called a `let` parameter.